The Beacon Herald

 The Beacon Herald (Stratford Beacon-Herald) is a daily newspaper (Monday to Saturday) published in Stratford, Ontario, Canada.
 The paper serves the area of Perth County, Ontario.

+History

 The paper was established in 1923 from the merger of two local papers, the Stratford Beacon Weekly (c.1855 and daily after 1887) and Stratford Weekly Herald (c.1863 and daily after 1887).

 The paper is the survivor of several other papers in Stratford: